Skip to contentSkip to navigationSkip to topbar

 Before going deep into the technical details, it may be interesting to understand some general common-sense recommendations that you may find useful in your design process.

-Subscribe only to what end-users need
+Subscribe only to what end users need

 Encoding, communicating and rendering video tracks is expensive.
 This is very noticeable in multiparty applications when the number of participants is large.
 For example, in a room with 20 participants, it is generally a bad idea to have all the participants rendering 20 high resolution video tracks.
 That could contribute to network congestion and will overload the client CPU resources making the quality of experience unacceptable.
 Instead, well-designed videoconferencing services tend to limit the number of rendered video tracks to the ones that are really required.
 For example, in an e-learning application, it doesn't provide much value having all the students rendering the video of the rest of the students all the time.
 It is more reasonable to do it only in special situations such as when a question is being asked by that specific participant.
 In that case, developers must make use of the Network Bandwidth Profile API, which dynamically adjusts to the dominant speaker and rendered size of the participants who are displayed on screen.
 In addition, the Network Bandwdith Profile API can automatically switch off video tracks that are not visible on screen.

-Make it simple for end-users to mute
+Make it simple for end users to mute

-Your application should provide mute capabilities to end-users so that they can disable the video or audio communication as they wish.
+Your application should provide mute capabilities to end users so that they can disable the video or audio communication as they wish.
 This will avoid unnecessary traffic and background noise.

-Use VP8 Simulcast in multiparty Group Rooms
+Use VP8 Simulcast in multiparty Rooms

-Multiparty Group Rooms participants should prefer VP8 Simulcast over other video codecs.
+Multiparty Rooms participants should prefer VP8 Simulcast over other video codecs.
 The larger the number of participants in a room, the more important Simulcast is for providing the best possible quality of experience.

 Use a reasonable resolution and frame-rate